If you cite multiple chapters or works from the same book, include a separate Works Cited entry for each chapter.

 Without a control group, you can’t know whether it was the treatment or some other variable that caused the outcome of the experiment.
 By including a control group, you can eliminate the possible impact of all other variables.

 An experimental group, also known as a treatment group, receives the treatment whose effect researchers wish to study, whereas a control group does not.
 They should be identical in all other ways.

-Overall Likert scale scores are treated as interval data.
+Overall Likert scale scores are sometimes treated as interval data.
 These scores are considered to have directionality and even spacing between them.

 The type of data determines what statistical tests you should use to analyze your data.

 A Likert scale is a rating scale that quantitatively assesses opinions, attitudes, or behaviors.
 It is made up of 4 or more questions that measure a single attitude or trait when response scores are combined.

 To use a Likert scale in a survey, you present participants with Likert-type questions or statements, and a continuum of items, usually with 5 or 7 possible responses, to capture their degree of agreement.

 In scientific research, concepts are the abstract ideas or phenomena that are being studied (e.g., educational achievement).
 Variables are properties or characteristics of the concept (e.g., performance at school), while indicators are ways of measuring or quantifying variables (e.g., yearly grade reports).

 The process of turning abstract concepts into measurable variables and indicators is called operationalization.

 There are various approaches to qualitative data analysis, but they all share five steps in common: